rob040/LEDmatrixClock/README.md

 ### known issues
 * Webpage update does halt the scrolling display for a moment.
 See [issue #8](https://github.com/rob040/LEDmatrixClock/issues/8) for more details.
 * Scrolling text appears to have some 'flex' in it.
-See [issue #9](https://github.com/rob040/LEDmatrixClock/issues/9) for meore details.
+See [issue #9](https://github.com/rob040/LEDmatrixClock/issues/9) for more details.
 * When using the LED display at lowest intensity, some pixel flicker might be visible.
 See [issue #10](https://github.com/rob040/LEDmatrixClock/issues/10) for more details.